Ukraine: Shelling hits town near Russian-held nuclear plant - NewsBreak

 Ukraine: Shelling hits town near Russian-held nuclear plant

-At least three Ukrainian civilians were killed and 23 others wounded by Russian shelling in 24 hours, including an attack not far from a Russian-occupied nuclear power plant, the office of Ukraine’s president reported on Tuesday.
+KYIV, Ukraine — (AP) — At least three Ukrainian civilians were killed and 23 others wounded by Russian shelling in 24 hours, including an attack not far from a Russian-occupied nuclear power plant, the office of Ukraine's president reported Tuesday.

 Ukraine and Russia accused each other in recent days of shelling the nuclear plant, which is the largest one in Europe, and increasing the risks of a nuclear accident.

-Evgeny Balitsky, the head of the Kremlin-backed administration, told Russian state TV Tuesday that power lines and damaged blocks of the plant were restored.

-“The plant is operating normally, but, of course, with an increased degree of security,” Mr Balitsky said.
+“The plant is operating normally, but, of course, with an increased degree of security,” Balitsky said.

 A Ukrainian counteroffensive and Russian defensive actions in occupied areas have increasingly drawn firepower to southern Ukraine.